servicebinding/spec/README.md

           ```

 3. Regular k8s resources (Ingress, Route, Service, Secret, ConfigMap etc)  - An annotation in the corresponding Kubernetes resources that maps the `status`, `spec` or `data` properties to their corresponding [binding data](#service-binding-schema).
-The value of this annotation can be specified in either [JSONPath](https://kubernetes.io/docs/reference/kubectl/jsonpath/) or [GO templates](https://golang.org/pkg/text/template/)

 All annotations used in CRDs in the above section can be used for regular k8s resources, as well.